 My dress pattern didn’t require a full neckband, just the front part of the V neckline.
 So I used 2 strips of fabric, folded in half and raw edges serged first so it’s a little easier to sew a v neck like this.
 But the same principle goes for any garments and for a full v neck band too.
 In fact it’s easier to learn v neck sewing this way and then upgrade to the next level of sewing a full neckband.

 If I convinced you to leave your fears behind and learn how to sew a v neck, I think this type of v neck is perfect for a first project.
-Let me show you the easy step by step!
+Let me show you how to sew a v neckline without facing!